A living document

 The article is the starting point for collecting evidence about what needs to change and how it can change.
 We have tried to keep the article short with links in the text that lead to evidence and with more information on key points in the right hand column.

-The initial paper has been prepared quickly for this journal but will continue to grow and change on its home on the website of the Parents, Families and Allies Network (PFAN).
+The initial paper was prepared quickly for an article in Social Work 2020-21 under Covid-19 but will continue to grow and change here on the website of the Parents, Families and Allies Network (PFAN).

 Perhaps surprisingly, there is no evidence to show that, at the population level, child protection activity of the investigative sort carried out in high income English speaking countries reduces harm to children or promotes well-being.
 In the a major international study across six countries including England considering neglect and physical maltreatment in children younger than eleven it was found: